 Starting a business in the personal training world may require you to take a certification course.
 However, you can do so from home in just a few months.
 Some courses even involve finding clients and launching your part-time personal training business.
 In fact, increasingly often, personal trainers are small business owners — and you can be one, too.
 Once you have your certifications in hand, consider establishing a social media presence where you can share exercises, creating a website to showcase testimonials and results, and developing a brand identity to ensure that you shine.

 Online coaching is among the most versatile ways to earn cash outside your day job.
 Think of an area you know well, and there are likely people looking to learn more and improve in that field.
 Start with skill sets that your friends constantly associate with you.
-Maybe you can teach a hobby like playing the guitar or singing, or perhaps you’re particularly good at writing short stories.
+Maybe you can teach a hobby like playing the guitar or singing, or perhaps you’re particularly good at language tutoring, writing short stories, or anything else.

 Once you’ve figured out the area in which you’ll coach, you can ask your friends to tell people about what you’re doing.
 This word-of-mouth marketing can help you gain clients pretty quickly, especially if you’re able to direct potential clients to a robust website you’ve made with a simple website builder.
 Then, you can start filling your calendar with coaching sessions and be on your way to success.